eduardomcv/search-params/README.md

 # search-params
-Utils for handling search params using objects.
+Utils for creating and parsing URL search parameters using objects.

 ### Usage
 ```ts